 - 1. CNA mandate, mailing address, contact names, telephone and facsimile numbers, and email addresses; - 2.
-Canadian Numbering Administration Consortium (CNAC) background, mailing address, contact names, telephone and facsimile numbers, and email addresses; - 3.
-Canadian Geographic NPA Information including a Map of Canada showing Canadian geographic NPAs and a list of CO Codes and the status of each (e.g., assigned, reserved, protected, test, available) in a downloadable spreadsheet file format; - 4.
+Canadian Numbering Administration Consortium (CNAC) background, mailing address, contact names, telephone and facsimile numbers, User Service Agreements, and email addresses; - 3.
+Canadian Geographic NPA Information including a Map of Canada showing Canadian geographic NPAs and a list of CO Codes and the status of each (e.g., assigned, reserved, protected, test, available) in both a friendly and a downloadable data file format; - 4.
 Canadian Non-Geographic NPA and CO Code information.
 Non-Geographic NPA CO Codes are not associated with Exchange Areas and cannot be shown on a map.
-A list of Non-Geographic CO Codes and the status of each (e.g., assigned, reserved, protected, test, available) in a downloadable spreadsheet file format is available; - 5.
+A list of Non-Geographic CO Codes and the status of each (e.g., assigned, reserved, protected, experimental, available) in both a friendly and a downloadable data file format is available; - 5.
 A list of Canadian National Numbering Resources; - 6.
-Unique CRTC-approved Number Resource Assignment Guidelines, including the CSCN Adjunct to the CISC Administrative Guidelines and links to the CRTC website;

-- 7. List of INC Number Resource Assignment Guidelines which apply in Canada plus the address of the website where copies may be obtained; - 8.
+Unique CRTC-approved Number Resource Assignment Guidelines, including the CSCN Adjunct to the CISC Administrative Guidelines and links to the CRTC website; - 7.
+List of INC Number Resource Assignment Guidelines which apply in Canada plus the address of the website where copies may be obtained; - 8.
 Other CNA information or reports as directed by CNAC and the CRTC; - 9.
 CNA Annual Reports; - 10.
 CSCN Information; - 11.
 CSCN Membership List including company name, contact name, mail address, telephone and facsimile number, and email address; - 12.
 Current Schedule of CSCN meetings and conference calls; - 13.
 Most recent Draft CSCN Meeting Minutes; - 14.
 Applicable NPA Relief Planning documentation; and, - 15.
 Historical NRUF results and the latest NRUF forms and instructions.

-This information is updated on a timely basis when the CNA receives new information and at a minimum of once every week.
-In 2020 the website had the following statistics from Google analytics:
+This information is updated on a timely basis when the CNA receives new information and, at a minimum, once every week.
+In 2021 the website had the following statistics from Google analytics:

-Table 14 - Summary of 2020 www.cnac.ca Website Analytics
+Table 14 - Summary of 2021 www.cnac.ca Website Analytics

 Metric Value

-Sessions 4 207,571
+Sessions 4 164,475

-Pageviews 5 335,418
+Pageviews 5 299,710